Home

 Primarily deals with at-home or hospice deaths, where family and friends want to participate directly throughout the pan-death process.
 Generally supports and encourages a natural/at-home/hands-on pan-death process, wherever practical

-May act as the death journeyer's and/or family's advocate — with doctors, palliative care team, cemeterians, etc. — to ensure that they retain choice and control over the death experience
+May act as the Death Journeyer's and/or family's advocate — with doctors, palliative care team, cemeterians, etc. — to ensure that they retain choice and control over the death experience

 Focuses on supporting the family's direct participation, as much as possible throughout (i.e. family and friends mostly do it themselves) — but is prepared to act directly when needed

-Works in partnership with the death journeyer (and family, palliative care team, etc.)
+Works in partnership with the Death Journeyer (and family, palliative care team, etc.)

 Suggests specialists if the practitioner/guide can't offer appropriate support in the circumstances (palliative-care team/doctor, funeral home, or grief counsellor for anticipatory or post-death grief issues)

-Offers support to both death journeyer and family — especially guiding the immediate post-deathcare and legal requirements — and continues support immediately afterwards
+Offers support to both Death Journeyer and family — especially guiding the immediate post-deathcare and legal requirements — and continues support immediately afterwards

 May be involved in grief or emotional support